-Referrals from Child Safety Service Centres (CSSC's)
+Referrals from Child Safety Service Centres (CSSCs)

-- CSSC's can refer families where a child is not in need of protection.
-There may be situations that arise where a RIS may contact the FaCC directly to seek advice or facilitate a referral for a family. - The department has the legislative authority to make referrals of families to specialist family support services without necessarily obtaining their consent.
+- CSSCs can refer families where a child is not in need of protection.
+There may be situations that arise where a RIS or Child Safety Service Centre may contact the FaCC directly to seek advice or facilitate a referral for a family. - The department has the legislative authority to make referrals of families to specialist family support services without necessarily obtaining their consent.